maxitg/SetReplace/Documentation/Generators/MaxGeneration.md

 <img src="/Documentation/Images/MaxGeneration.png" width="478.2">

-Since `MaxGeneration` is a selection parameter rather than a stopping condition, it will continue evaluation even after encountering matches exceeding the generations constraint, which might also result in a different event order (i.e., some events being skipped) than if using, e.g., [`MaxEvents`](MaxEvents.md).
+`MaxGeneration` is an event selection parameter, not a stopping condition.
+That is, the evolution of the system won't stop if a match with a generation greater than the constraint is encountered.
+Instead, it will ignore those matches and instantiate only those that satisfy the generation constraint.
+This selection of events according to their generation will (in most cases) affect the event order, as opposed to using stopping conditions, e.g., `MaxEvents`.
 For this reason, `MaxGenerations` (like other selection parameters) does not have a corresponding termination reason.

 ```wl
 In[] := #[[2, "TerminationReason"]] & @